Patricia Arquette Shares Update On Her Brother, David, Following His Heart Attack

-As the Inquisitr previously shared, Patricia Arquette recently revealed that her brother, David, had suffered a heart attack after returning to the ring as a wrestler.
-Now, the Medium actress has given an update on her brother’s health struggles and told Us Weekly that the Scream franchise actor is doing much better.
+As The Inquisitr previously shared, Patricia Arquette recently revealed that her brother, David, had suffered a heart attack after returning to the ring as a wrestler.
+Now, the Medium actress has given an update on her brother’s health struggles, and told Us Weekly that the Scream franchise actor is doing much better.

 “He’s doing well!
 He’s doing very well,” she shared while attending the premiere of her new Hulu series, The Act.